jerji/resume/data.md

 -
   name: Soldering Village
   bullets: |
-    - Trains and supervises a group of instructors teaching soldering at Montréal-based technology conferences, including Hackfest and NorthSec.
+    - Trains and supervises a group of instructors teaching soldering at Montréal-based technology conferences, including Hackfest (2018--2019) and NorthSec (2019--Present).
-    - Has taught both through-hole and SMT soldering to hundreds of students, with subordinate instructors teaching over TKTKTKTKTK.
+    - Has taught both through-hole and SMT soldering to hundreds of students, with subordinate instructors teaching thousands.
 -
   name: YOTA (art collective)
   bullets: |